Items you will need

 - Paper towels

 Few dishes are tastier, or healthier, than a well-seared tuna steak.
-Searing is a meat cooking technique that seals in the flavor of the cut you are preparing.
-Ahi tuna has a flavorful and desirable texture that works well for steaks.
-However, you can use the searing technique for any meat, poultry or fish.
+Searing is a meat cooking technique that creates and enhances rich flavors in the cut you are preparing by aggressively browning the surface.
+Ahi tuna has a flavorful and desirable texture that works well as pan-seared steaks.
+However, you can use the same searing technique for any meat, poultry or fish.

-Pat tuna steaks dry with a paper towel.
+Pat the tuna steaks dry with a paper towel.
+Surface moisture inhibits browning, so you'll want to leave the surface as dry as possible.
 Sprinkle top of steaks with kosher salt.

 Place the heavy metal cooking pan on stove top.
-Heat pan on medium-high heat for three to five minutes.
+Heat pan on medium-high heat for three to five minutes, until you smell hot metal and the air over the pan shimmers.

 Place 2 tbsp. olive oil and 1/2 tbsp. butter into pan.
 As it heats, crush 1 tsp. whole peppercorns with mortar and pestle or pepper grinder.